A brief word on important regulatory and legal matters in Springfield

 The Virginia Uniform Statewide Building Code (VUSBC), Virginia Maintenance Code, establishes the minimum standards for health and safety in all dwellings occupied by a tenant and applies to all rental agreements.

-Our brokerage refuses to use race, sex, religion, color, national origin, age, marital status, disability, or familial status as the basis for making an decisions related to rental units.
+Our brokerage refuses to use race, sex, religion, color, national origin, age, marital status, disability, or familial status as the basis for making an decisions related to rentals.
 Nesbitt Realty is committed to Fair Housing

 Landlord Reference

-- Before you put a renter in your property in Springfield
+- Before you rent out your investment in Springfield

 - Collections and evictions